 Under Budgets, you can set up budgets for various categories.
 This section is interesting, as you can view your budget annually.

 Under Reports, you can find some standard reports, including reports on your accounts, categories, and tags.
 You can export these reports into a CSV if you need to store the data elsewhere.

 The Recurring section allows you to add transactions that take place each month.
 If you’re manually tracking your transactions, this can be a simple way to save some time rather than inputting these transactions each month.

-The Investment page, currently in beta status, is available to Premium subscribers only.
+The Investment page is available to Premium subscribers only.
 There you can maintain a list of all investment holdings at institutions that provide holdings data through CountAbout’s data provider.
 (Note: the feature does not include the ability to manually add investment transactions, nor is there a plan to include it.)